howardC56/AC-iOS-GOT/README.md

 ![](https://media.giphy.com/media/3otWpoVBEgHIed4otG/giphy.gif)

+- Create a back button that segues from the detail view to the tableview.

 - App must be dynamically laid out for portrait mode for all devices.
 Use autolayout.

 ## Section 2: Bonus